nnduati25/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#  script that deletes all the regular files (not the directories) with a .js extension
+# a script that counts the number of directories and sub-directories in the current directory